Alan Burns, 4th Baron Inverclyde: Post-military career

 Not having inherited any business acumen from his immediate forebears, he eschewed the idea of taking an active role in the running of the Cunard Steamship Company and preferred instead the pleasant job of aide-de-camp to the Governor of Gibraltar, 1920–21.
 Inverclyde became a lieutenant in the Reserve of Officers, and in 1922 was Assistant Private Secretary, in an unpaid capacity, to the Secretary of State for Scotland.

 After leaving his regiment, he retired into private life as master of Wemyss and man-about-town with a bachelor flat in Mayfair.
 He acquired hunters, a yacht, and a grouse moor.

 During the winter he rode with the Eglinton in Ayrshire; in the early summer months he cruised the Mediterranean; in the late summer and early autumn he shot grouse.
 His civic duties were not obligatory and, according to his second wife, June, he never took more than cursory interest in local matters.
 He did, however, endow two public buildings which remain in use: the Inverclyde National Sports Training Centre at Largs and the Inverclyde Centre in Greenock as a British Sailors Society home, now used by the local authority's homeless persons unit.
 He was chairman of the British Sailors' Society in Scotland for 18 years.

-He was awarded Commandeur Légion d'honneur, La Medaille de la Reconnaissance, La Médaille de la Ville de Nancy, honorary citizenship of the towns of Brest and Veulettes-sur-Mer, and an honorary doctorate of the University of Dijon.
+After the war, he unveiled the Free French Memorial in 1946 and was awarded Officer of the French Legion of Honour.
+In 1955, the French Ambassador to the Court of St James promoted Alan to Commander.
+He was also awarded the Medal of French Gratitude, the medal of the city of Nancy (which he visited in 1949), honorary citizenship of the towns of Brest and Veulettes-sur-Mer, and an honorary doctorate of the University of Dijon.

-He was president of the Franco-Scottish Society (1949–54), chairman of Friends of France Council for Glasgow and West of Scotland (1942–57) and an honorary member of the Association of Française Libres.
+He was president of the Franco-Scottish Society (1949–54), chairman of Friends of France Council for Glasgow and West of Scotland (1942–57) and an honorary member of the Association des Français libres.